 In a recent post, I mentioned I did some mountain training, mainly navigation and group management stuff.
 Part of that involved learning about how to select and set up a camp site while out on the trail.
 For the training I needed to of course be get kitted out appropriately with, most, of the required camping gear.

 When camping, one of the first key areas you need to address is having the right kit for sleeping.
 For example, one item that is a must is of course a sleeping bag.
-I purchased a pretty reasonably priced one from Vango, pictured below (click on the picture to learn more), some time back and it has done the job very well on numerous camping trips now.
+I purchased a pretty reasonably priced one from Vango, pictured below (click on the picture to learn more no how to select a sleeping bag), some time back and it has done the job reasonably well on numerous camping trips now, although it is a bit bulky.

 I commented in that post that as well as a sleeping bag you of course need some accompanying sleeping kit accessories to help ensure you have a reasonable nights sleep.
 I also mentioned I’d review those in some separate posts, this one being the first of those.